astorDev/archi/dotnet-appsettings/index.md

 ## Any More Examples?

-In the previous article, I've shared that in one company I've worked for we had a project structure resembling this
+In the previous article, I shared that in one company I worked for we had a project structure resembling this

 ```
 - ...